eakoriakin/eqwad-combo-box/README.md

 ## Overview

-Eqwad ComboBox is a customizable select box for Angular2 with support for searching, tagging and remote data sets.
+Eqwad ComboBox is a customizable select box for Angular2.

 # Examples
 Examples are [here](https://eqwad-combo-box-demo.herokuapp.com/).